+The close date for application is the end of each day.
 It is intended that parents are notified in writing of the outcome of an in-year application within 10 school days of receipt of the application.
-In any event, parents will be notified of the outcome in writing within 15 school days of receipt of the application.
+In any event, parents must be notified of the outcome in writing within 15 school days of receipt of the application.